O-DevOps-1/Tax--Calculator/src/README.md

+The roject's deployment Link is directly located in the description!
-ADVISE!
-This program needs the framework Flask to be executed correctly.
+If you desire to install it, it is of utmost importance to know that his program needs the framework Flask to be executed correctly.
 There are several options for doing that:

 Option 1: Run the Flask app locally and share your IP address